 Prof. Russell Cowburn FRS

-My research group is currently involved in a number research projects in the areas of nanoscale magnetism and spintronics.
+His research group is currently involved in a number of research projects in the areas of nanoscale magnetism and spintronics.
 Applications of these basic research projects include low energy computer chips, ultrahigh density 3-dimensional data storage and healthcare devices.
-My philosophy of research is to span a spectrum from applied physics through technology to commercialisation.
+His philosophy of research is to span a spectrum from applied physics through technology to commercialisation.

 “Three dimensional magnetic nanowires grown by focused electron-beam induced deposition”, Scientific Reports 3, 1492 (2013)

 “Magnetic ratchet for three-dimensional spintronic memory and logic”, Nature 493, 697 (2013)